Megacolon & Slow Transit Constipation

 I am writing this post to hopefully help others who may be experiencing similar issues and suffering with anxiety and low mood.
 I just want to let them know that they are not alone.

-Have you experienced something similar, and seek support from others?
+Have you experienced Megacolon, slow Transit Constipation, Digestive Disorders or something similar and seek support from others?

 Our community is growing.
 If you are looking to share stories, experiences or just simply connect with others?
 Head over to Facebook and join the Bladder & Bowel Community Support Group.
 The group is constantly monitored by admins for the safety of all our members.
 We look forward to seeing you there!